Why Don’t More Marketing Agencies Adopt The Revenue Sharing Model?

 In short, Revenue Sharing is more than just a business model, it’s a test of skill and commitment for both sides.

-For those who are interested in this model, it demands belief, skills, and the determination to go all-in.
+For those exploring a shared risk, shared reward marketing agency for eCommerce brands, the model demands belief, skill, long-term thinking, and the courage to go all-in.
 And yes, a little bit of luck never hurts.